 Other editions of MNL have been made available online by the Vaughan Evans Library at the Australian National Maritime Museum digital archive.
 Their image viewer for MNL is here.
 The years covered are: 1862, 1883, 1888, 1889, 1892, 1893, 1895, 1896, 1897, 1898, 1904, 1907, 1911, 1917 and 1920.

-Lloyd's Register of Shipping is the annual list of ships insured at Lloyd's of London.
+Lloyd's Register of Shipping is the annual list of ships classified at Lloyd's of London.
 It included official numbers from 1872 and continues to the present.
-Lloyd's Register is less useful than MNL for several reasons - it is not comprehensive: only ships registered with Lloyd's are included, so many smaller ships are not there; there are many foreign vessels, with other numbers entered against them, and some ships which undoubtedly did have an official number are shown but without one.
+To find official numbers, Lloyd's Register is far less useful than MNL for several reasons - it is not comprehensive: only larger ships (over 100 tons or so) are included, so most smaller ships are not there; there are many foreign vessels, with other numbers entered against them, and some ships which undoubtedly did have an official number are shown without it.

 Note also that Lloyd's Registers run from July to June, not calendar years, and that Lloyd's Register is not the same as Lloyd's List which was (and is) a newspaper covering shipping news on a daily basis.